zopencommunity/meta/docs/workshop/intro.md

 ## Module 3: Setting Up Favorite Tools (10 minutes)

 ### Use the zopen framework to list available tools
-- `zopen list` # list the available tools, this will list 100+ tools available under z/OS Open Tools
+- `zopen list` # list the available tools, this will list 100+ tools available under Zopen Community

 ### Install your favourite tools
 - Install vim: